BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 ---------------

-1. A single consolidated SpecFlow .feature file exists for this configuration (multiple SpecFlows must be exceptions) SpecFlow must be at right place (rule 'Jump to test' opens  SpecFlows file)
+1. A single consolidated SpecFlow .feature file exists for this configuration (multiple SpecFlows must be exceptions) SpecFlow must be at right place (rule 'Jump to test' opens  SpecFlows file) [link](#-only-a-single-specflow-file-should-exist-in-test-folders)
-1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow A comment details rule and how to read examples.A comment details rule and how to read examples.
+1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow A comment details rule and how to read examples.A comment details rule and how to read examples. [link](#-business-requirement-is-explicitly-written-in-the-specflow)
-1. The SpecFlow contains sufficient test cases, including cases with missing data
+1. The SpecFlow contains sufficient test cases, including cases with missing data [link](#-specflow-has-enough-test-cases)
-1. The SpecFlow is associated directly to the configuration via GAIN Studio 'Jump to test' opens  SpecFlows file.
-1. The configuration has comments pointing to corresponding sections of the the SpecFlow for reference
+1. The configuration has comments pointing to corresponding sections of the the SpecFlow for reference [link](#-configuration-code-must-have-comments-pointing-to-specflow-scenario-outlines)
-1. All test cases PASS
+1. All test cases PASS [link](#-all-test-cases-pass)
      - No scripting/blocking errors
      - No business errors
-1. The configuration code handles common sources of error [See Checklist of Common Errors]
+1. The configuration code re-uses official templates as much as possible and handles common sources of error [link](#-gain-specific-coding-guidelines)
-1. The configuration uses efficient methods such as Mapping to optimize execution speed The code re-uses official templates as much as possible.
+1. The configuration uses efficient methods to optimize execution speed [link](#-best-practices-to-structure-a-transformation)
-2. Configuration has been checked by a second team member
+2. Configuration has been checked by a second team member [link](#-four-eyes-check-by-second-developer-or-ba)

 \\ Only A Single SpecFlow File Should Exist in Test Folders
 ==============================================
 Purpose
 -------
+### Part 1
 If there is more than one .feature file for a single configuration, there's a danger of confusion and conflict.
 No file and No tests or requirements is also bad.

+### Part 2
+If the SpecFlow file exists but is not associated, you have two problems:

+- You can't jump quickly from the configuration rule to the SpecFlow
+- The SpecFlow may not function correctly and may be imporperly tagged

-PASS Example
+PASS Example - Part 1
 ------------
 1. Navigate to Text Explorer
 2. Type the name of the configuration's model field into the 'Filter' bar